-- Participate in the setting of targets, monitoring progress and review of targets on his/her Additional Support Plan - are consulted and their views taken into account when decisions are being made about their education.
+- Participate in the setting of targets, monitoring progress and review of targets - are consulted and their views taken into account when decisions are being made about their education.

 The Parent(s)/Carer(s)

 We believe that parents have key information to offer and play a critical role in their children's education.
 All parents of children with special educational needs should feel that they are treated as partners and: